2.1 AI-Assisted Software Development#

 code --install-extension github.copilot-chat

-Once the extensions are installed, you will see a pop up message asking you to sign in to use Github Copilot.
+Once the extensions are installed, you will see a pop-up message asking you to sign in to use GitHub Copilot.
 Once you sign in, you will see that a Copilot icon appears in the bottom right corner of the screen.
 This means that you are able to use the extensions and you are ready to go.

 Keep in mind

-• The results you get from the AI are not deterministic and depend on the context and the prompt you provide, the version of the AI and other factors.
+The results you get from the AI are not deterministic and depend on the context and the prompt you provide, the version of the AI and other factors.
 You will probably get different results than the ones shown here.

 A real-world example#

-Getting in line suggestions#
+Getting inline suggestions#

-Let’s open VSC, create a new directory ch2 in the explorer and use the option “File” >> “Open Folder” to open this directory as the root of your peoject.
-Now, create a new file time_intervals.py.
+in the explorer and use the option “File” >> “Open Folder” to open this directory as the root of your project.
+Now, create a new file expense_splitter.py

 Querying Copilot with the inline chat#

-Go ahead and press Ctrl+I. You will see a chat window open.
-Write “create a function that given two time intervals returns their intersection” and press enter.
 You will see that the AI will start to provide suggestions for the implementation of the function.
-If you are satisfied with the suggestion, you can press Accept to accept it.
+If you are satisfied with the suggestion, you can press Accept

 This is what I got: